vfarcic/devops26/manuscript/17-progressive-delivery.md

 jx-go-demo-6-db-secondary-0 1/1   Running 0        15m
 ```

 There's nothing new here.
-Judging by the look of the Pods, if we did not change the strategy to `Recreate` you would probably think that it is still the default one.
+Judging by the look of the Pods, if we did not change the strategy to `Recreate`, you would probably think that it is still the default one.
 The only difference we can notice is in the description of the Deployment, so let's output it.

 ```bash
 kubectl \